vert-x3/vertx-maven-service-factory/README.md

 ## Remote repository access through authenticated https

 You can specify https URLs for remote repositories, the client will uses the JSSE system properties configuration.
-Such configuration can be achieved via JVM system properties, for instance setting:
+It can be achieved via JVM system properties, you can read more at http://maven.apache.org/guides/mini/guide-repository-ssl.html.

+### Using system properties

+It can configured when running the JVM: for instance `-Djavax.net.ssl.trustStore=/my_trust_store.jks -Djavax.net.ssl.trustStorePassword=somepassword`

+### Programmatically

 ```
 System.setProperty("javax.net.ssl.trustStore", "/my_trust_store.jks");
 System.setProperty("javax.net.ssl.trustStorePassword", "somepassword");
 ```

 Note that programmatic configuration must be done before using the underlying Aether client.
-It can also be done using JVM configuration: `-Djavax.net.ssl.trustStore=/my_trust_store.jks -Djavax.net.ssl.trustStorePassword=somepassword`

-## Configuring proxies
+## Remote repository access through proxies

+### Using system properties

 Repositories can be accessed using an http proxy using the `vertx.maven.httpProxy` and `vertx.maven.httpsProxy`.
 The former configures a proxy for remote http repositories and the later configures a proxy for remote http repositories.

+### Programmatically

+You can also configure the repositories programmatically using the `setHttpProxy(String httpProxy)` and `setHttpsProxy(String httpsProxy)` methods on the factory.

 ## Configuring authentication

 Basic authentication can be achieved by adding a username and/or password in the repository or proxy configuration.
-For instance `http://foo:bar@myrepository.com/` will configure to use `foo` username and `bar`password if the remote server needs authentication.
+For instance `http://julien:secret@myrepository.com/` will configure to use `julien` username and `secret` password if the remote server needs authentication.
 Proxies are also supported.